 All protected transportation transports require a driver and an attendant to be in the vehicle during transport of the recipient.
 If the recipient has been stabilized in an emergency department immediately before the transport and the total trip is under 100 miles, an attendant is not required.
 Drivers and attendants need to complete at least six hours of training from the options listed below.
 A mental health crisis team member who meets the required 40 hours of annual training has met the training requirements for the protected transportation driver or attendant positions.
 Training options include the following:

-For recipients enrolled in a managed care organization (MCO) or transportation services provided through a waiver program, refer to the Eligible Recipient section of the Nonemergency Medical Transportation (NEMT) Services (Overview) page, in addition to the following:
+For recipients enrolled in a managed care organization (MCO) or transportation services provided through a waiver program, refer to the Eligible Recipients in the Nonemergency Medical Transportation (NEMT) Services (Overview) section, in addition to the following:

 To be eligible for protected transportation services, a recipient must be impaired physically or mentally in a way that keeps him or her from safely accessing other forms of NEMT services and ambulance transport is not appropriate.
-The recipient must meet level-of-service (LOS) certification criteria.
+The recipient must meet LOS assessment criteria.
 The recipient must also meet one of the following criteria (refer to MHCP Benefits at-a-glance for specific program information):

 Eligible recipients must, at the time of the protected transport request, meet the following protected transportation certification criteria: